caterer-z-t/caterer-z-t.github.io/_tabs/about.md

 ## My Academic Adventures

 **Research with Dr. Wheeler:**
 During your time at UWEC, you worked with Dr. Wheeler in the Department of Biology.
 We developed a user-friendly interface for high-throughput analysis of parasitic worms.
+I had the wonderful opportunity to present this research at the Celebration of Excellence, Research, and Creative Activities (CERCA).

 ![Wheeler Lab](assets/images/uwec/wheeler_lab.jpeg)
 _Wheeler Lab social gathering_